mattydevicce/pluto/u8-nodejs/d52-product/student/sweet-libs.md

 ### Timeline

-You will have from right now until tomorrow at 2PM to work with your group.
-At 2PM presentations will start.
+You will have from right now until 2PM on Thursday to work with your group.
+At 2:30PM on Thursday presentations will start.
 Each group will have 20 minutes to present.

 ### Expectations